smomara/yale_cpsc_323/README.md

 ## Schedule

 The following table is an aggregation of the [reading assignments](https://zoo.cs.yale.edu/classes/cs323/current/reading) and the homework assignments from the course's web page on the Yale Zoo website.
+Homework assignments appear on the date they are due in bold.

+Bear in mind these dates are from the Fall 2020 offering of the course.
+If you are following along, just make sure you do it in order.

 | Date  | Reading                                               | Topic                                                    |
 |-------|-------------------------------------------------------|----------------------------------------------------------|